Skip to main content

 CUE "Claims" -- How to request a revision when the VA messed up

-A “pleading requirement” is the term that means a person filing the CUE must thoroughly address four requirements.
-If they cannot address these requirements, then they cannot win their motion.
-These requirements are:
+A “pleading requirement” means that a person filing the CUE must thoroughly address four requirements:

 4. The error must have made a difference in the outcome of the decision.
 In other words, one must show that the error cost the veteran his or her benefits.

-Note: Veterans should be very careful with CUE requests because if they do not meet the pleading requirements, they may be barred from filing another one.
-The VA does not have a “duty to assist” veterans with CUE requests and leaves very little room for error or incompleteness.
-So it can really help to have someone who is knowledgeable about the law to help meet all the pleading requirements.
+Note: Veterans should be very careful with CUE requests, because if they do not meet the pleading requirements, they may be barred from filing another CUE.
+VA does not have a “duty to assist” veterans with CUE requests and leaves very little room for error or incompleteness.
+It is highly recommended to have a VA-accredited law firm help with the pleading requirements.

 Key Elements of a Clear and Specific CUE